-Baylor University Office of Academic Scholarships and Financial Aid One Bear Place #97028 Waco, TX 76798-7028 254-710-2611 or 1-800-BAYLOR-U www.baylor.edu/finaid
+Baylor University Student Financial Aid Office One Bear Place #97028 Waco, TX 76798-7028 254-710-2611 or 1-800-BAYLOR-U www.baylor.edu/sfs

 Baccalaureate Social Work Scholarships

 The School of Social Work has limited scholarship funds available for students who have been admitted in the major and who have proven their commitment by posting good grades and taken at least two courses in the major.
 The following scholarships are awarded on an annual basis.
 Scholarships are awarded based on need and merit.
 Need is determined through the Office of Financial Aid and the student completing a FAFSA.